 Samantha Stephens is the founder of Oatmeals, a cozy eatery she opened in New York City’s Greenwich Village back in 2012.
 Its launch was the culmination of more than a decade of planning, she told us when we first wrote about her in December 2015.
 Ever since her college days, when she sustained herself on oats, Stephens dreamed of owning a shop that would sell sweet and savory varieties of the warm breakfast dish.

-Six years on, Stephens says her local fanbase continues to grow.
-Oatmeals continues to expand its social media reach, engaging thousands of people on Facebook, Twitter and Instagram.
-Its menu has grown, too — the store recently added even more savory options for customers to try, she says.
-And down the road, she aims to expand both within and beyond Manhattan and is contemplating locations in American airports and urban transit hubs.
+Today she is doing just that.
+Stephens recently told us she’s expanded her fanbase, engaging thousands of customers on Facebook, Twitter and Instagram.
+The store has added more savory options to its menu.
+And down the road, she aims to expand beyond Manhattan with potential locations in American airports and urban transit hubs.

-Entrepreneurship hasn’t been the easiest path.
-“I don’t want to sugar coat it — it’s a tough world, especially in New York City,” she says.
-But the people she has encountered, from her staff to other restauranteurs making it work in Manhattan, have made the ups and downs of business ownership easier to navigate.
-And the struggle is worth it, she adds, because she’s accomplishing a goal she set for herself more than a decade ago.
-“I had this idea, and I wanted to make it happen.
-I’m happy that I’ve been able to accomplish my dream.”
+“I don’t want to sugar coat it — [entrepreneurship] is a tough world, especially in New York City,” she says.
+But the struggle is worth it, because she’s accomplishing a goal she set for herself more than a decade ago.
+“I had this idea, and I wanted to make it happen.”